Dissociation definition

 Dissociation means a complete termination of a Member’s membership in the LLC due to an event described in Article 3.

-Dissociation means the death, retirement, resignation, expulsion, bankruptcy or dissolution of a Member or occurrence of any other event which terminates the continued membership of a Member in the Company.
+Dissociation refers to the death, resignation, bankruptcy or dissolution of a Member or the occurrence of any other event (other than the termination of the Company) which terminates the continued membership of a Member in the Company.
+Dissociation is subject to restriction under Section 10.01.

 Dissociation means a complete termination of a member’s

 Dissociation.
-Any action which causes a Person to cease to be Member as described in Article XI hereof.
+Any action which causes A Person to cease to be Member as described in Article 12 hereof.

 Dissociation from the LLC occurs upon a Member’s expulsion, transfer of all of the Member’s Membership Interests, withdrawal or resignation (an “event of Dissociation”).
 Upon the occurrence of an event of Dissociation): (1) the Member’s right to participate in the LLC’s governance, receive information concerning the LLC’s affairs and inspect the LLC’s books and records will terminate; and (2) unless the Dissociation resulted from the Transfer of the Member’s Membership Interests, the Member will be entitled to receive the Distributions to which the Member would have been entitled as of the effective date of the Dissociation had the Dissociation not occurred.
 The Member will remain liable for any obligation to the LLC that existed prior to the effective date of the Dissociation, including any costs or damages resulting from the Member’s breach of this Agreement.
 Under most circumstances, the Member will have no right to any return of his or her capital prior to the termination of the LLC unless the Manager elects to return capital to a Member.
 The effect of such Dissociation on the remaining Members who do not sell will be to increase their percentage share of the remaining assets of the LLC, and thus their proportionate share of its future earnings, losses and distributions.
 The reduction in the outstanding Membership Interests will also increase the relative voting power of remaining Members.